ringcentral/ringcentral-api-docs/docs/voice/call-control-sessions.md

 ```

 !!! note "Current limitations of telephony notifications"
-    In our initial implementation notification won't be delivered in the following scenarios:
+    In our initial implementation, notifications won't be delivered in the following scenarios:

     * if a party doesn't belong to subscriber account/extension (another RC account, PSTN, intermediate parties, etc).
     * if a party belongs to another session (transferred call, conference, etc).